guittari/ndiofork/README.md

 The first thing to do is to **install numpy**, which often does not jive well with the auto-installation process supported by `pip`.

-If you already have numpy installed, then simply run:
+If you already have numpy installed, run:

 ```
 pip install ndio